ice-wm/man/icewm.md

 The _Mailbox Applet_ monitors mailbox status changes.
-The location of the mailbox is given by the `MailBoxPath` preferences option or else by the `MAIL` environment variable.
+The location of the mailbox is given by the `MailBoxPath` preferences option or else by the `MAILPATH` or `MAIL` environment variables.
 It can be the path of a local mail spool file or the specification of a remote POP3 or IMAP location.
 For example:

     MailBoxPath="pop3://myname:password@host.com/"